basaldev/website-exodevhub/blog/article4.md

 After going through this detailed article, you will be able to appreciate the differences between the _serverful_ approach, in which you had to make two apps — for client and server — as well as separately deploy both in addition to a database, and the _serverless_ approach, where you only needed to make and deploy a single client-side app with some very simple configuration for AWS using Amplify.

-When writing a the backend API of a serverful GraphQL app, you need to create:
+When writing the backend API of a serverful GraphQL app, you need to create:

 1. GraphQL server
 2. GraphQL schema